safdar-azeem/vlite3/docs/2-advance-components/Kanban.md

 1.  **Stop writing boilerplate:** Always prefer `:raw-data` and `@item-moved` over manually managing a `Record<string, any[]>` grouping state and computing next/prev positions manually.
 2.  **Optimistic UI Built-In:** The component manages its own internal reactivity on drops.
 It automatically updates the object locally so the UI feels instantaneous while your API call is being made.
 3.  **Performance:** The board uses `v-memo` internally on items and explicitly prevents parent state reactivity death-loops by shallow cloning your `rawData` input.
+4.  **Prefer board-level `disabled` for whole-column locks:** Setting `disabled: true` on a column delegates rejection to Sortable.js natively — it is zero-cost and happens before any Vue event fires.
+5.  **Prefer `:is-item-disabled` over CSS tricks for item locks:** The predicate hooks into Sortable.js's `filter` option, so the drag is cancelled at the library level, not patched after the fact.
+This means `@item-moved` and `@move` are never called for disabled items — your backend stays safe without extra guards.
+6.  **Use `isDisabled` in the `#item` slot for visual feedback:** The slot prop is already computed for you — no need to call your predicate again inside the template.